talfee/cocktail-recommender/README.md

 - this was caused by
 1. netlify not locating index.html since it was in templates
 2. script.js defines BACKEND but all fetch calls use the relative path instead of \${BACKEND}/recommend, so the netlify deployment try to hit the netlify domain and not the flask server. since netlify has no configured /recommend endpoint, any request to that 404s
-3. need to add a netlify.toml?
+3. need to add a netlify.toml? --> this worked!
+2. m

 ## credits
 apis: